lucifayr/archwiki-rs/README.md

 archwiki-rs info
 ```

-To only get the value of an entry and not the name and description that belong to it you
+To only get the value of an entry and not the name and description that belong to it, you
 can use the `-o` flag

 ```sh